 Pinellas County intends to seek reimbursement for the costs of eligible pre-award and preagreement activities.
 These tasks were conducted in anticipation of the award and in preparation for recovery programs.
-These costs will be split appropriately between program administration costs, planning, and activity delivery costs and program costs, as applicable.
+These costs will be split appropriately between program administration costs, planning and activity delivery costs.
 Pinellas County will be seeking reimbursement for the following pre-award and pre-agreement activities:

 - CDBG-DR Action Plan Development

 - CDBG-DR Unmet and Mitigation Needs Assessment Development

 - CDBG-DR Action Plan Translation services

+- CDBG-DR Administration